aksnzhy/xlearn_doc/install/index.rst

 Installation Guide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For now, xLearn can support Linux and Mac OS X. We will support it on Windows platform in the near future.
+For now, xLearn can support both Linux and Mac OS X. We will support it on the Windows platform in the near future.
 This page gives instructions on how to build and install the xLearn package using pip and how to build it from source code.
-No matter what way you choose, make sure that your OS has already installed ``GCC`` (or ``Clang``) and ``CMake``, and your compiler need to support ``C++11``.
+No matter what way you choose, make sure that your OS has already installed ``GCC`` or ``Clang`` (with the support of ``C++ 11``) and ``CMake``.
 If you have not installed them, please see `this page`__ on how to install GCC and CMake.

+.. __: ./install_cmake.html

 Install xLearn from pip
 ---------------------------